-Raghav Vajjhala, Director and Chief Information Officer
+Raghav Vajjhala, Chief Information and Chief Data Officer

 The Office of the Chief Information Officer (OCIO) manages and services the FTC’s Information Technology (IT) assets.
 The office ensures IT enables the mission, goals, and objectives of the FTC and promotes the use of technology to improve productivity, efficiency, and effectiveness of operations.
 OCIO’s activities include:

 - Assisting senior agency officials in fulfilling their responsibilities, as they relate to IT, and advising them to ensure IT resources support the agency’s mission; and

 - Establishing policies, procedures, and standards that enable data governance in accordance with relevant regulations, and guidance; and